Tuesday, 7 November 2017

 Facebook founder and CEO Mark Zuckerberg is a prime example.
-He recently announced that he'd be giving away 99 percent of his Facebook shares, valued at roughly $45 billion.
-In keeping with the giving spirit, Airbnb founders Brian Chesky, Joe Gebbia, and Nathan Blecharczyk have said they plan to donate the bulk of their collective $10 billion fortune to charity.
+Less than a year ago, he announced that he'd be giving away 99 percent of his Facebook shares, valued at roughly $45 billion.
+In keeping with the giving spirit, Airbnb founders Brian Chesky, Joe Gebbia, and Nathan Blecharczyk said earlier this year that they planned to donate the bulk of their collective $10 billion fortune to charity.

 While having a string of zeroes in your net worth certainly doesn't hurt when it comes to giving, it's possible to carry out your own personal philanthropic efforts on a smaller scale.
 Establishing a private foundation is one option.
 Making individual donations to specific charities is another.

-Donette Stubblefield, BBVA Compass Director of Fiduciary Risk and Trust Services, recommends that families enlist the help of trusted and well-qualified advisers — your attorney, CPA , and personal banker — to determine the best path.
+Donette Stubblefield, BBVA Compass Houston wealth market executive and former chief fiduciary officer, recommends that families enlist the help of trusted and well-qualified advisers — your attorney, CPA, and personal banker — to determine the best path.